 - Animals Number Coloring Pages via Easy Peasy and Fun

-- Ocean Animal Coloring Pages via From ABCs to ACTs
+- Ocean Animal Coloring Pages via From ABCs to ACTs (link no longer available)

 It might not be a bad idea to give your child some screen time at the beginning or very end of quiet time.
 For Sofia, I think I might switch between screen time and audiobooks and see how that works.